-Sally Anne Garland grew up in a small town called Alness in the Highlands of Scotland.
-According to her parents, her first really good drawing, at the age of four, was a large mural in crayon on the sitting-room wall...
+Sally Anne Garland grew up in the Highlands of Scotland.
+According to her parents, her first really good drawing, aged four, was a large mural in crayon on the sitting-room wall...

-After graduating from Edinburgh College Of Art, Sally Anne Garland worked for a many years as an in-house graphic and print designer for different retail companies, before becoming a freelance children's book illustrator.
-Since then she has spent many years illustrating and designing for the children's market.
+After graduating from Edinburgh College Of Art, Sally Anne Garland worked for a many years as an in-house graphic and print designer before becoming a freelance children's book illustrator.

 Q&A with Sally Anne Garland